 Circuits 2 & 3.- Visit the mid and lower-sectors, and are more suitable for those who want a more relaxing visit.
 Still, they both take you through beautiful places.

-The alternative circuits are open to visitors in order to give them some extra options and diversify the hikes.
+The alternative circuits are opened to visitors in order to give them some extra options and diversify the hikes.
 This also helps reduce crowding in the citadel.

 Huayna Picchu Mountain